Labor Spring 2024

 - Determine a time and place – you may decide you want to do a single, one-hour event, while other groups may decide to have events lasting a whole day or even a whole week.

-- You can choose whatever dates work best for you, but ideally events will start no earlier than March 20, and be done by April 21.
+- You can choose whatever dates work best for you

 - Organizing committees are encouraged to prioritize accessibility when determining locations and times.

 - The focus is providing a forum for a community conversation in which members educate one another.
 Engaging students and younger people is a priority.
 We expect that many events will cover subjects like:

 - Contemporary labor struggles, either nationally or close to home